 Street Maintenance Program

-The Street Maintenance Program provides for the maintenance of all City streets.
-There are approximately 30 centerline miles of streets which also represents approximately 5.5 million square feet of pavement.
+The Street Maintenance Program provides for the maintenance of all City streets and bridges.
+There are approximately 30.5 centerline miles of streets which includes the new Via Real extension.
+This amount of centerline miles represents approximately 6 million square feet of pavement.
 Maintenance of City streets includes:

 - Pavement Maintenance

 - Bikeway (Bike Paths, Bike Lanes, and Bike Routes)

 Repairs of pavement potholes and traffic signing and striping are able to be performed by Street Maintenance Division staff.
 Maintenance contracts augment Street Maintenance Division staff for larger work involving pavement replacement.

 There are 7 vehicular bridges which includes the new Via Real Bridge over Carpinteria Creek that was a part of the Via Real extension.
 There are also 7 pedestrian bridges.
 Maintenance of these City bridges includes:

 - Deck/Slab protection systems